ericholscher/ericholscher.com/drafts/one-percent-for-open-source.rst

 I'd like to propose an idea:

-    A program called **1% for open source**: A program where Veneure Capitalist's and startup companies agree to invest 1% of their funding round into the open source software that they use.
+    A program called **1% for open source**: A program where companies agree to invest 1% of their funding round or yearly profits into the open source software that they use.

 This is a win/win/win: